mrsergei/RepData_PeerAssessment1/PA1_template.md

 ## 5 2012-10-05 13294 46.15972      0   0
 ## 6 2012-10-06 15420 53.54167      0   0
 ```
-Examining results revels that there 8 days in the original data set that are completely missing values for number os steps, in other words contain NA(s).

 ## What is mean total number of steps taken per day?

-We examine the data by looking a the histogram of the total number of steps taken each day, where red green vertical line depicts the average (mean) number of steps taken per day.
-We also look at the total number of step taken per day for the duration of the series from the original data set.
-Green line here also depicts the average(mean) number of steps taken per day.
+We examine the data by looking a the histogram of the total number of steps taken each day, where green vertical line shows the average (mean) number of steps taken per day.
+We also show the total number of steps taken each day for the duration of the series.
+Horizontal green line here  depicts the average(mean) number of steps taken per day also.

 ```r